salamander2/RaspberryPi/programs/LCD/README.md

 wget https://raw.githubusercontent.com/salamander2/RaspberryPi/master/programs/LCD/lcd_display.py
 wget https://raw.githubusercontent.com/salamander2/RaspberryPi/master/programs/LCD/i2c_lib.py
 ```

+Type the following to run the program: `sudo python LCDtext.py`

 *There is extra stuff that you can do, like making your own characters, etc. But I don't know how to do it yet.
 I can't even get the cursor to show up and flash.*